OctopusDeploy/People/Software-Engineering/L3-Senior-Software-Engineer.md

 - I spotted a contentious issue that could have gone badly and facilitated everyone toward a decision that resolved the situation.
 - I recognised a problem early and got in to fix it even though it wasn't my fault.
 - I wrote a clear and concise proposal that persuaded the team to act on my idea.
-- I successfully facilitated a negotiation around the requirements of a project by bringing an engineering perspective, listening to understand Product's and Design's perspectives, and advocating for outcomes that bring the best value to our customers from all perspectives.
+- I successfully engaged in a negotiation around the requirements of a project by bringing an engineering perspective, listening to understand Product's and Design's perspectives, and advocating for outcomes that bring the best value to our customers from all perspectives.

 </details>